 If you have any questions, whether it's about EYFS or how you can register your child, contact us and talk to a member of staff.
 (If you are unable to reach us on the phone, call The Balsam Centre).

-Address: Conkers Community Nursery, Council Offices, Churchfields, Wincanton, BA9 9AG
+Address: Conkers Community Nursery, The Balsam Centre, Balsam Park, Wincanton, BA9 9HB

 We close for the period between Christmas and New Year and Bank Holidays.
-In addition, the nursery is closed for three staff training days, which we plan to coincide (as far as possible) with other local providers' training days.
-We give at least one month's notice and our aim is to provide the three dates for the school year in September.
+In addition, the nursery is closed for five inset days.
+We give at least one month's notice and our aim is to provide the five dates for the school year in September.

 Fees are payable monthly in advance.
 Arrangements can be made for weekly payment in advance.
 Please see our Fees Policy.

 The hourly rate for all children is £5.75

 We offer year round and term time only contracts